MissingCore/Music/PRIVACY_POLICY.md

 ## Contact Us

 If you have any questions regarding privacy while using the Application, or have questions about the practices, please contact the Service Provider via email at missingcoredev@outlook.com.

-The code for this Application can be found at https://github.com/MissingCore/Music.